-Florida Guardsmen supporting COVID-19 response celebrate the Army’s Birthday
+Florida Guardsmen supporting COVID-19 response celebrate the Army’s birthday

 |0

-This work, Florida Guardsmen supporting COVID-19 response celebrate the Army’s Birthday [Image 3 of 3], by MAJ Jesse Manzano, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Florida Guardsmen supporting COVID-19 response celebrate the Army’s birthday, by MAJ Jesse Manzano, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT